Aarti842001/store-intelligence/docs/DESIGN.md

-# DESIGN.md
+# Design

+Raw store CCTV in, a live conversion number out.
+Four stages, kept deliberately decoupled because they have very different runtime needs.

-## What this is
+## What I built

-A pipeline that turns raw store CCTV into a live conversion metric.
-Three cameras per store produce footage; a detection pipeline watches that footage and emits behavioural events (entries, zone visits, billing queue activity); an API ingests those events, correlates them with POS receipts, and answers the only question the business actually cares about — *of the people who walked in, how many bought something, and where did we lose the rest.*
+- Detection watches three camera feeds and emits behavioural events (entry/exit, zone visits, billing queue).
+- An API ingests those events, correlates them with POS receipts, and serves the metrics.
+- One question drives all of it: *of the people who walked in, how many bought, and where did we lose the rest?*

-I built it in four stages that are deliberately decoupled, because they have very different runtime needs.

-## The four stages
+## The pipeline

-**1. Detection (`pipeline/detect_store.py`).** This is the only GPU-bound part, so it runs separately (I develop it on a Colab T4).
-It uses YOLO11n for person detection and BoT-SORT for tracking.
-Each camera has its own handler because the cameras do completely different jobs: the entry camera runs a horizontal tripwire with a dead-band and a short cooldown to turn track crossings into ENTRY/EXIT;
-the floor camera tests track centroids against zone polygons for ZONE_ENTER/EXIT/DWELL; the billing camera watches a queue region and debounces presence into BILLING_QUEUE_JOIN/ABANDON.
-Zone names and polygons are read from a `store_layout.json` when one is supplied (the brief's source of truth), and fall back to the geometry I calibrated for Store 2 when it isn't — so the pipeline isn't hardcoded to one store but still runs on these clips out of the box.
-Staff are flagged by their pink uniform (an HSV colour test), and re-entry is caught with a colour-histogram match against recently-exited tracks.
-The output is a flat `events.jsonl`.
+**1. Detection — `pipeline/detect_store.py`** (the only GPU-bound part; I run it on a Colab T4)

+- YOLO11n for person detection, BoT-SORT for tracking.
+- One handler per camera, because the cameras do different jobs:
+  - Entry cam → horizontal tripwire (dead-band + cooldown) → `ENTRY` / `EXIT`
+  - Floor cam → track centroid vs zone polygons → `ZONE_ENTER` / `ZONE_EXIT` / `ZONE_DWELL`
+  - Billing cam → queue region + debounce → `BILLING_QUEUE_JOIN` / `ABANDON`
+- Staff flagged by their pink uniform (an HSV colour test) and excluded from customer metrics.
+- Re-entry caught with a colour-histogram match against recently-exited tracks → `REENTRY`, not a second `ENTRY`.
+- Zone names/polygons read from `store_layout.json` when supplied; calibrated Store-2 fallback otherwise.
+- Output: one JSON event per line in `events.jsonl`.

-**2. Event stream (`scripts/replay.py`).** Detection writes a file; the API reads events over HTTP.
-Keeping a file in between means I can re-run detection on a beefy machine and replay into the API later, and it gives me a clean way to do the Part E live demo — `--realtime` paces events by their own timestamps so the dashboard updates as if a real store were trickling them in.
+**2. Event stream — `scripts/replay.py`**

+- Detection writes a file; the API reads events over HTTP.
+The file in between is the decoupling point.
+- Lets me run detection on a beefy machine and replay later, and it drives the Part E live demo (`--realtime` paces events by their own timestamps, so the dashboard updates as if a real store were trickling them in).

-**3. Intelligence API (`app/`).** FastAPI + PostgreSQL.
-Every metric is computed on read against the events table — nothing is pre-aggregated — so a freshly ingested event changes the numbers immediately, which is what "real-time, not cached from yesterday" means.
-Ingest is idempotent because `event_id` is the primary key, so replaying a batch is a no-op.
-POS correlation is pure store + time-window matching, exactly as the brief specifies.
+**3. API — `app/` (FastAPI + PostgreSQL)**

+- Every metric is computed on read from the events table — nothing pre-aggregated — so a freshly ingested event moves the numbers immediately.
+That's what "real-time, not cached from yesterday" means.
+- Ingest is idempotent: `event_id` is the primary key, so replaying a batch is a no-op.
+- POS correlation is store + 5-minute time window, exactly as the brief specifies.

+**4. Consumers**

-**4. Consumers.** A small web dashboard polls `/metrics`, `/funnel`, `/anomalies` and `/health` every two seconds.
-An on-call engineer would live on `/health` and `/anomalies`.
+- A small web dashboard polls `/metrics`, `/funnel`, `/anomalies` and `/health` every 2 seconds.
+- An on-call engineer would live on `/health` and `/anomalies`.

-## The honest limitation
+## The honest limitation (the thing I'd flag first)

-The clips I was given are not time-synced — the wall-clocks burned into the frames are days apart between cameras — and each camera tracker mints its own visitor ids.
-That means I genuinely cannot link "person who entered on CAM1" to "person who paid on CAM6".
-So I made a deliberate choice rather than fake it: the funnel counts distinct visitors *per stage*, and conversion is expressed as a store/window ratio (billing-zone visitors with a POS receipt within five minutes, over unique entrants).
-The metric logic is written so that *if* visitor ids were consistent across cameras — which is what the grader's clean event set will look like — the stages chain per-visitor with no code change.
-The production fix is cross-camera Re-ID with OSNet appearance embeddings; I left that out on purpose because the provided footage can't support it and I'd rather ship something truthful than something that looks clever and lies.
+- The clips aren't time-synced — the wall-clocks burned into the frames are days apart between cameras.
+- Each camera's tracker mints its own visitor ids, so I genuinely cannot link "entered on CAM1" to "paid on CAM6".
+- So I didn't fake it.
+The funnel counts distinct visitors **per stage**, and conversion is a store/window ratio: billing-zone visitors with a POS receipt within five minutes, over unique entrants.
+- The metric code is written so that **if** visitor ids were consistent across cameras — which is what the grader's clean event set looks like — the stages chain per-visitor with no code change.
+- Production fix: cross-camera Re-ID with OSNet appearance embeddings.
+I left it out on purpose — this footage can't support it, and I'd rather ship something truthful than something that looks clever and lies.

-## Storage and degradation
+## Storage & failure behaviour

-I chose Postgres over SQLite specifically so I could show the production behaviours the brief grades: idempotent upserts via `ON CONFLICT`, and a clean HTTP 503 with a structured body (no stack trace) when the database is unreachable.
-The app still falls back to SQLite with zero config for local runs and the test suite, so `pytest` needs no infrastructure.
+- Postgres over SQLite on purpose — so I could actually demonstrate the production behaviours the brief grades: idempotent upserts via `ON CONFLICT`, and a clean HTTP 503 with a structured body (no stack trace) when the DB is unreachable.
+- Falls back to SQLite with zero config for local runs and the test suite, so `pytest` needs no infrastructure.

 ## AI-Assisted Decisions

-**1. Tripwire calibration — I overrode the AI.** When I described the entry camera, the assistant suggested the standard approach: put the counting line at the vertical middle of the frame (~0.45 of height).
-On the actual footage that was wrong — there's a frosted-glass vestibule, and the real tile-to-wood threshold sits much lower, around 0.57.
-I moved the line and entry accuracy jumped from badly under-counting to roughly 10 of 11 true entries.
-Lesson I'd
+**1. Tripwire line — I overrode the AI.**

+- It suggested the textbook default: counting line at the vertical middle of the frame (~0.45 of height).
+- Wrong on this footage — there's a frosted-glass vestibule, so the real tile-to-wood threshold sits lower, around 0.57.
+- I moved the line; entry accuracy went from badly under-counting to roughly 10 of 11 true entries.
-repeat: calibrate against frames, never against a default.
+- Lesson I'd repeat: calibrate against actual frames, never a default.

-**2. Conversion semantics — I pushed back and reframed.** The AI's first instinct was to link each billing visitor to their entry session for a clean per-person funnel.
-I'd already found the cameras weren't synced, so that link is fiction here.
-We settled on the population-level / store-window interpretation and I documented it as a known limitation rather than pretending the ids line up.
+**2. Conversion semantics — I pushed back and reframed.**

+- The AI's first instinct was to link each billing visitor to their entry session for a clean per-person funnel.
+- I'd already found the cameras aren't synced, so that link is fiction here.
+- We settled on the population-level / store-window interpretation, and I documented it as a known limitation rather than pretending the ids line up.
-This is the decision I most want to be asked about in the follow-up.
+- This is the decision I most want to be asked about in the follow-up.

-**3. Test generation — I agreed, then hardened.** I had the assistant draft the pytest cases from a plain-language spec, then changed two things: I made all test timestamps relative to "now" (the metrics window is rolling, so hard-coded dates silently fell outside it and gave false passes), and I added the alias-normalisation and DB-down cases it had skipped.
-The prompts and the exact edits are recorded at the top of each test file.
+**3. Tests — I agreed, then hardened.**

+- I had the assistant draft the pytest cases from a plain-language spec.
+- Then I changed two things: made all test timestamps relative to "now" (the metrics window is rolling, so hard-coded dates silently fell outside it and gave false passes), and added the alias-normalisation and DB-down cases it had skipped.
+- The prompt and the exact edits are recorded at the top of each test file.